shiv19/shiv19.github.io/_posts/2017-10-08-how-to-get-android-navbar-height-nativescript-vanilla.md

 returns `false` on devices like _Samsung Galaxy Note5_, and _Galaxy J7_ (both having permanent menu key).
 I haven't tested this code on devices from other manufacturers who have permanent menu key.

-So, with a little help from [this](https://stackoverflow.com/questions/28983621/detect-soft-navigation-bar-availability-in-android-device-progmatically) StackOver flow question, I came up with this set of code, which is working correctly on all the devices that I've tested it with so far i.e., _note5_, _j7_ and _nexus6 on emulator_.
+So, with a little help from <a href="https://stackoverflow.com/questions/28983621/detect-soft-navigation-bar-availability-in-android-device-progmatically" target="_blank">this</a> StackOver flow question, I came up with this set of code, which is working correctly on all the devices that I've tested it with so far i.e., _note5_, _j7_ and _nexus6 on emulator_.

 ## Finding out height of Android On Screen Navigation Bar